ranger65/celtic-heroes-damage-meter/README.md

 - Run the assembly script in the lower panel of Cheat Engine

 - Open the built-in Lua engine inside Cheat Engine by going to Table, then "Show Cheat Table Lua Script"

-- Scroll to the bottom of that Lua script and find the "local basePath = ..." variable.
-Change it to the downloaded folder(contains: damage_meter_Visuals.exe...)

 - Execute the Lua script